beam-pyio/beam-pyio.github.io/content/blog/2024/dynamodb-pyio-intro/index.md

 ### Sink Connector

 It has the main composite transform ([`WriteToDynamoDB`](https://beam-pyio.github.io/dynamodb_pyio/autoapi/dynamodb_pyio/io/index.html#dynamodb_pyio.io.WriteToDynamoDB)), and it expects a list or tuple _PCollection_ element.
 If the element is a tuple, the tuple's first element is taken.
 If the element is not of the accepted types, you can apply the [`GroupIntoBatches`](https://beam.apache.org/documentation/transforms/python/aggregation/groupintobatches/) or [`BatchElements`](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.util.html#apache_beam.transforms.util.BatchElements) transform beforehand.
-Then, the records of the element are written to a DyanmoDB table with help of the [`batch_writer`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb/table/batch_writer.html) of the boto3 package.
+Then, the records of the element are written to a DynamoDB table with help of the [`batch_writer`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb/table/batch_writer.html) of the boto3 package.
 Note that the batch writer will automatically handle buffering and sending items in batches.
 In addition, it will also automatically handle any unprocessed items and resend them as needed.

 The transform also has an option that handles duplicate records - see the example below for more details.